Optimize critical images

 Technical notes

-script can't be executed on headless browsers. - The data collected by the script is stored in the
+- The data collected by this feature is stored in the

 rocket_job_warmup